This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Effective approaches vary depending on the language.

-Korean-speaking countries : Appealing to a balance of beauty and practicality
+Korean-speaking countries: Appealing for a balance between beauty and practicality

 In actual success cases,

-In particular, sales of high-priced items priced at 3,000 yen or more have improved dramatically.
+In particular, sales of high-priced items priced at over 3,000 yen have improved dramatically.

 The production cost of a POP is about 500 yen.